 In that same game, Alexei Zhamnov scored to make the Jets the first team ever to have four rookies score at least 20 goals.
 He joined Selanne, Evgeny Davydov and Keith Tkachuk in the 20-club that night.

 Jaromir Jagr Sets European Standard

-Jagr had himself quite the historic night during the Pittsburgh Penguins’ 3-2 win over the Florida Panthers on March 28, 1996.
+Jaromir Jagr had himself quite the historic night during the Pittsburgh Penguins’ 3-2 win over the Florida Panthers on March 28, 1996.
 Jagr scored his 60th goal of the season, joining Mario Lemieux in the 60-goal club.
 This marked the second and final time a pair of teammates scored at least 60 goals in the same season.
-The only other duo to do it was Gretzky and Jari Kuri when they scored 73 and 71 goals respectively in 1984-85.
+The only other duo to do it was Gretzky and Jari Kurri when they scored 73 and 71 goals respectively in 1984-85.

 Jagr’s 60th goal gave him 140 points on the season, which were the most ever scored by a European-born player in the NHL.
 He broke the previous record set by Peter Stastny with the Quebec Nordiques in 1981-82.
 He finished the season with 149 points, which is still the best season by a player born in Europe.

 Rookie Tiny Thompson became the second goaltender in NHL history to have a shutout in his Stanley Cup Final debut on March 28, 1929, when the Bruins defeated the New York Rangers 2-0 in Game 1.
 This was the first Final series played between two U.S.-based NHL teams.

 Jacques Plante recorded his 434th and final career victory on March 28, 1973, when the Bruins beat the Rangers 6-3 at Madison Square Garden.